OuhscBbmc/DeSheaToothakerIntroStats/README.md

 DeSheaToothakerIntroStats
 =========================

-This repository contain codeGraphing code to accompany the book, *Introductory Statistics for the Health Sciences*, by Lise Deshea and Larry Toothaker (2015).
+This repository contain codeGraphing code to accompany the book, *Introductory Statistics for the Health Sciences*, by Lise DeShea and Larry Toothaker (2015).
 Please refer to the book for more information. {Internal Note: include hyperlink to publisher's site once their page is established.}

 ---